-These easy chocolate chip cookies have the perfect balance of crisp edges and chewy middles.
+These homemade chocolate chip cookies have crispy edges and chewy middles.
 We prefer our stand mixer, but you can use a handheld mixer if that is all you have.
-We love to use bittersweet chocolate chips since they are not as sweet.
+We love to use bittersweet chocolate chips since they are less sweet.
 Semi-sweet chips are also a great option.

 2 ½ cups (315 grams) all-purpose flour